 | Requires M365 | Yes, Business Standard or E3+ | No | No |

-| Latest flagship model | GPT-5.5 (default) and Claude Opus 4.7 (opt-in) | Claude Opus 4.7 | GPT-5.5 |
+| Latest flagship model | GPT-5.5 (default) plus Claude Opus models (opt-in) | Claude Fable 5 (paid plans), Sonnet 5 default | GPT-5.5 (GPT-5.6 in limited preview) |

 | Context window | Varies by surface | 1,000,000 tokens (~2,500 pages) | 128k on Plus, 1M on Pro $200 |

-| Business pricing (USD) | $21/user (SMB) or $30/user (Enterprise) | $20/seat annual, $25 monthly (Team) | $20/seat annual, $25 monthly (Business) |
+| Business pricing (USD) | $21/user (SMB, $18 promo to Dec 2026) or $30/user (Enterprise) | $20/seat annual, $25 monthly (Team) | $20/seat annual, $25 monthly (Business) |

 | Trains on your data? | No (stays in your M365 tenant) | No (on all paid plans) | No (Business and Enterprise only) |